LNL polycategories and doctrines of linear logic: Sorted doctrines

-Thus a \dD-category is well-sorted if and only if the functor induced by each sorting cone is essentially surjective on objects, and strictly well-sorted if a particular choice of this functor has been made that is bijective on objects.
+Thus a \dD-category is well-sorted if and only if the functor $\pi^{-1}(S)\to\pi^{-1}(R)$ induced by each sorting cone is essentially surjective on objects, and strictly well-sorted if a particular choice of this functor has been made that is bijective on objects.
 We are ``really'' interested in the strictly well-sorted sketches, but the non-strictly well-sorted ones are more convenient to work with technically.
 Fortunately we have the following:

-\begin{prop} For a sorted doctrine \dD, every well-sorted \dD-category is equivalent in \dsketch to a strictly well-sorted one. \end{prop} \begin{proof} Given a well-sorted $\pi:\cS\to\abs{\dD}$, for each derived sort $R$ with corresponding primitive sort $S$ we have an essentially surjective functor $\pi^{-1}(S) \to \pi^{-1}(R)$.
+\begin{prop} For a sorted doctrine \dD, every well-sorted \dD-category is equivalent in \dsketch to a strictly well-sorted one. \end{prop} \begin{proof} If $\pi:\cS\to\abs{\dD}$ is well-sorted, for each derived sort $R$ with corresponding primitive sort $S$ we have an essentially surjective functor $\pi^{-1}(S) \to \pi^{-1}(R)$.
 Thus, we can replace $\pi^{-1}(R)$ by an equivalent category whose objects are those of $\pi^{-1}(S)$, making the functor bijective on objects.
 These equivalences on fibers extend to an equivalence of \dD-categories. \end{proof}

-Thus, $\dscat$ is equivalent to its subcategory of strictly well-sorted \dD-categories.
+Thus, $\dscat$ is equivalent (as a bicategory) to its full sub-2-category of strictly well-sorted \dD-categories.